ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written!

-     1. To start we need a custom property added to the weapon object of type boolean called "*EnableAim*".
+     1. To start we need a custom property added to the weapon object of type Boolean called "*EnableAim*".
 Check this on to allow the weapon to zoom in for aiming!

      2. Add a custom property to the weapon object called "*AimBinding*" that is type String.
 Give it the value "*ability_secondary*".
 This is for picking what ability binding, or keyboard key, to press to activate the ability.
 Ability secondary, in this case, is right click on a mouse.

-     3. Add another custom property of type string and call it "*AimActiveStance*".
-Set the value to "*2hand_rifle_aim_shoulder*".
+     3. Add another custom property of type String and call it "*AimActiveStance*".
+Set the value to "*2hand_staff_stance*".
 This determines what animation pose is used while aiming.

      4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.

-     5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type integer, and give it a value of 100.
+     5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type Int, and give it a value of 100.
 This assigns how far the camera zooms in when aiming.

 2. Now we're going to build the script!
 Create a new script and call it "WeaponAimClient".

-3. Open this script, removing any existing text, and let's start by accessing our variables.
+3. Open this script, and let's start by accessing our variables.

      1. We first want to create a reference to the weapon object, so type this at the top of the script: